-As the evidence gained from Nuffield Early Learning Intervention was insufficient in demonstrating significant improvements for all children, we have decided that this course of action is no longer a valuable use of our resources and therefore we will no longer form part of our PPG strategy.
+Quality First Teaching is at the forefront of our provision.
 However, we continue to use our intervention time to assist with early language skills alongside development of reading using our systematic approach within the Little Wandle scheme and Quality First Phonics teaching to improve the early language for children.
 Children continue to benefit also from 1:1 and small group interventions to improve language (including reading).
 PPG children receive a high level of adult support in the EYFS compared to other children in class to develop skills including speaking and building friendships and skills for learning